abatilo/gke-tpu-env-injector/README.md

-These two environment variables require that you can dynamically inject the `TPU_WORKER_ID` into each application, and that `TPU_WORKER_HOSTNAMES` contains individually addressable DNS names for each specific worker, which will represent the pieces of a TPU PodSlice.
+These two environment variables require that you can dynamically inject the `TPU_WORKER_ID` into each application, and that `TPU_WORKER_HOSTNAMES` contains individually addressable DNS names for each specific worker, which will represent the subsets of a TPU PodSlice.

 Conveniently, GKE will automatically inject these environment variables into pods for you BUT they will only do that under [very specific